 ATE Industry Alliance

-These ATE industry problems are being addressed by CAST – Collaborative Alliance for Semiconductor Test – a SEMI Special Interest Group (SIG).
-SEMI SIGs provide a forum that fosters discussion and aligns stakeholders on industry-critical issues.
+These ATE industry problems are being addressed by CAST – Collaborative Alliance for Semiconductor Test – a SEMI Technology Community.
+SEMI-CAST provides a forum that fosters discussion and aligns stakeholders on industry-critical issues.
 CAST was formed in 2008 by semiconductor device makers and test industry suppliers to engage in and resolve common industry issues related to higher test equipment utilization, lower costs, and greater return on investment.
-In 2009, CAST became a SEMI Special Interest Group.
 Its charter includes fostering pre-competitive collaboration as well as developing and promoting standards that enable industry productivity improvements.

 CAST Industry Stakeholders

 CAST members include a range of semiconductor industry leaders, ranging from automated test equipment (ATE) companies to integrated device manufacturers (IDMs) to fabless manufacturers to outsourced semiconductor assembly and test (OSAT) companies.
 Companies participating in CAST include: Advantest, ASE, Galaxy Semiconductor, GLOBALFOUNDRIES, Infineon, Maxim, Nvidia, Optimal+, PDF Solutions, Qualcomm, Roos Instruments, STMicroelectronics, Teradyne, Tesec, Texas Instruments, Xcerra.

 The CAST organization is primarily comprised of a steering committee and two working groups.
 The CAST Steering Committee meets quarterly to review progress on programs and identify new solutions needed by the industry.
 The Steering Committee is comprised of decision-makers and strategic thinkers of the participating companies mentioned above.